Breaking Up Is Hard To Do: How to Fire Your Assistant, Website Designer, etc.

 The Big Breakup

-Plan a time to speak with your employee or subcontractor when you won't be disturbed.
+Plan a time to speak with your subcontractor when you won't be disturbed.
 While uncomfortable, it is better to do this in person if at all possible.
-Otherwise, use the phone.
+Otherwise, use the phone or video conferencing.
 Do not terminate someone via email or instant messenger.

 Here are some pointers to consider: